 A trip to Barcelona contains everything you could wish for a few days of getaway.
 Stunning architecture, rich culture, great shopping, world-class football matches, a lot of charming boutique hotels in all price ranges, tapas bars in every corner, a bustling nightlife and 4 km long beaches.

-The stunning architecture of Antoni Gaudi can be viewed on so many places around Barcelona and some of his master pieces includes Sagrada Familia, probably Gaudi’s s greatest work.
+The amazing architecture of Antoni Gaudi can be viewed on so many places around Barcelona and some of his master pieces includes Sagrada Familia, probably Gaudi’s s greatest work.
 Park Guell, a magical park with sculptures, mosaic, tile work and a nice view of Barcelona.
 Another one is Casa Batlló, a fairy tale house and a metaphor for the legend of Saint George and the dragon.

 La Pedrera is a magnificent building with its rolling forms similar of the waves of the ocean.